bigwiv/Biopython-cn/chr14.rst

     Position 13: score = 5.738
     Position -6: score = 4.601

-14.5??Each motif object has an associated Position-Specific Scoring Matrix
+14.5  Each motif object has an associated Position-Specific Scoring Matrix
 --------------------------------------------------------------------------

 To facilitate searching for potential TFBSs using PSSMs, both the